 Depression is a very common mental illness.
 These days, most of us know someone who has been affected by a type of depression, whether it is a friend, co-worker, or family member.
 Maybe even yourself.

-If you have suffered from depression you are familiar with the persistent feelings of sadness, guilt, difficulty making decisions, and sleepless nights.
-You recognize the increasing amount of time that you spend in bed, away from people and avoiding your usual responsibilities.
+If you have experienced depression, you are likely familiar with the persistent feelings of sadness, guilt, difficulty making decisions, and sleepless nights.
+You may recognize the increasing amount of time that you spend in bed, away from people and avoiding your usual responsibilities.

-An additional 3.3 million American adults suffer from Persistent Depressive Disorder (PDD, or dysthymia), a chronic form of depression where the patient suffers from a low mood for several years but the symptoms are generally less severe.
+An additional 3.3 million American adults experience Persistent Depressive Disorder (PDD, or dysthymia), a chronic form of depression where an individual undergoes a low mood for several years but the symptoms are generally less severe.

 Depression can be very debilitating and decreases your quality of life, but it is highly treatable.
 Even though it might seem like no one can help the way you are feeling when you are depressed, reaching out for help can make a big difference.

-Following and maintaining your prescribed treatment can lead not only remission but also empowerment.
-Once you know what you are dealing with and know that there are treatments that work, it can give you a whole new outlook if you suffer from future depressive episodes.
+Following and maintaining your prescribed treatment can lead not only remission from mental illness but also empowerment.
+Once you know what you are dealing with and know that there are treatments that work, it can give you a whole new outlook if you experience future depressive episodes.

-If you are worried that you or someone you know is suffering from depression, there are both online and in-person depression screening methods that can help you get on the right track towards getting the diagnosis and treatment that you need.
+If you are worried that you or someone you know is experiencing depression, there are both online and in-person depression screening methods that can help you get on the right track towards getting a diagnosis and working to find treatment that works best for you.

-Many doctors use the PRIME-MD instrument for diagnosing mental disorders.
+Many health care professionals use the PRIME-MD instrument for diagnosing mental illness.
 Patients can find the depression module, PHQ-9, which scores you on the DSM IV's depression criteria at Patient.info.
-This tool is not only used for screening but also to monitor the severity of patients' depression and their response to treatment.
+This tool is not only used for mental health screening but also to monitor the severity of patients' depression and their response to treatment.

-When screening for depression, doctors are doing to look mainly for a depressed mood and/or a loss of interest or pleasure in normal activities for a period of at least two weeks.
-In addition, there needs to be several other symptoms accompanying this, including five of the following:
+When screening for depression, health care professionals are going to look mainly for a depressed mood and/or a loss of interest or pleasure in normal activities for a period of at least two weeks.
+In addition, several other symptoms should be present.
+Mental Health America lists the following as symptoms of depression:

 Depression Screening for Adults

-While online depression screening tests can be a helpful tool, they should never replace proper diagnosis.
-Untreated depression can be dangerous, and so if you suspect you have depression you should make an appointment with your physician for an official diagnosis.
+While an online depression test can be a helpful tool, they should never replace proper diagnosis.
+Untreated mental illness can be dangerous, and so if you suspect you have depression you should make an appointment with your physician for an official diagnosis.

 If you have your suspicions but still aren't sure, Mental Health America has a quick, free depression test on their website that helps assess depression symptoms as self-reported by yourself over the last two weeks.
-They recommend printing the results and bringing them to a physician or other health professional who is trained to properly diagnose mental illness.
+This is one of the quickest and easiest ways to determine whether what you are experiencing may indicate the presence of depressive disorder.
+Mental Health America recommends printing the results and bringing them to a health care professional who is trained to properly diagnose mental illness and help you find treatment.

 Your physician might have questionnaires of their own for you to fill out that will help them accurately assess your symptoms.